Adam-Collier/portfolio-site/content/blog/2020-08-05-using-hast-to-create-tables/index.md

 ### The problem

 Take a humble Notion export and look at it twice and you'll probably notice some things you didn't expect.
-One assumption I made was that a table would just become a simple markdown table... but no, thats not the case.
+One assumption I made was that a table would just become a simple markdown table... but no, that's not the case.
 Instead, what you're left with is a link to a .csv file.
 I mean I put my table on the page for a reason, I don't want to be clicking off to another page with a tiny table front and centre.
 So I thought, this needs to be fixed.

 ### What is AST and Hast?

 Abstract Syntax Trees (AST) and Hypertext Abstract Syntax Trees (Hast) are pretty much the same, the only difference being we use "types" to identify elements in AST and "tagNames" in Hast.
 That's it, easy right?
-As an overall concept AST's are generally used for turning Markdown content into HTML markup but thats not all... we can take our tree, analyze it and transform/manipulate any of it we like.
+As an overall concept, AST's are generally used for turning Markdown content into HTML markup but that's not all... we can take our tree, analyze it and transform/manipulate any of it we like.
 I want to give you a more visual understanding so I'll throw together something more visual

 Take a bit of markdown like so: